-The trustee is responsible for managing the trust funds and disbursing payments
+The trustee is responsible for managing the trust funds and the distribution of trust assets.

 To make sure the spendthrift clause is drafted in proper legal terms, you can seek the legal advice of a professional like an estate planning lawyer.

-The grantor (settlor) also appoints a trustee to manage the trust.
 The trustee of a spendthrift trust is especially important because they are like a gatekeeper or middleman between the beneficiary and the trust property.
+They are obligated to follow the terms of the trust agreement, but you can also give them more discretionary powers.
 If you open a trust during your lifetime (a living trust or inter vivos trust), then you can act as trustee.
-Just be sure to name a successor trustee to take over when you pass away who can continue managing the trust if you haven’t had the assets distributed already.
+Just be sure to name a successor trustee to take over when you pass away who can continue managing the trust.

 The benefit of establishing the spendthrift trust while you're alive is that the assets are not subject to probate.
 If you have a spendthrift trust created upon your death through instructions in the will, then your beneficiaries must wait until the probate process is completed before they can receive any of the assets.

-Let's say you want to leave $1 million worth of assets for your son who is in college, but aren't quite confident in his ability to manage his finances.
-You transfer the assets into a spendthrift trust and designate your son as the trust beneficiary, specifying that he receives only $1,000 a month on the first of every month, which increases annually on his birthday.
+Let's say you want to leave $1 million worth of assets for your child who is in college, but aren't quite confident in their ability to manage their finances.
+You fund the trust and designate them as the trust beneficiary, specifying that they should receive a monthly $1,000 distribution from the trust on the first of every month, which increases annually on their birthday.

-Additionally, you allow an estate planning attorney who you appointed as trustee to make extra payments to your son only in the case of a medical emergency and hardship and to disburse all remaining trust funds to your son when he turns 40.
+Additionally, you allow the trustee to make discretionary payments to your child only in the case of a medical emergency and hardship, and to disburse all remaining trust funds when when the child turns 40.

-He runs out of money, but needs to pay for ankle surgery — The trustee can give him money because it falls in accordance with the trust terms.
+They run out of money, but need to pay for surgery: The trustee can give them money because it falls in accordance with the trust agreement.

-He falls into credit card debt and faces debt collection — The millions in the trust are protected from the creditor’s claim.
+They fall into credit card debt and face debt collection: The trust property is protected from creditor claims.

-He has a car accident and the other driver sues him — Assets in the trust are protected in the event of a lawsuit.
+They are in car accident and the other driver sues: Assets in the trust are protected in the event of a lawsuit.

-He buys a house but defaults on his mortgage payments — the lender cannot come after the remaining trust funds, which he hasn’t yet received.
+They buy a house but default on mortgage payments: The lender cannot come after the remaining trust funds that haven't been distributed yet.